Perachi0405/OwnEDIParsor/README.md

 # OwnEDIParsor
-To parse the EDI file into JSON
+To parse the EDI file into JSON.